William S. Burroughs was born in St. Louis, Missouri in 1914. He died in Lawrence, Kansas in 1997.

 That said, his seemingly endless fascination with underage boys might explain why Burroughs has not been more embraced by gay culture.
 That and the drugs, and the shooting of his wife, make terrible copy.

 Burroughs was not a role model.
 He was a lifelong pervert who had no respect for the moral or legal basis for a statutory age of consent.
 He was a moral failure, and a toxic figure.
-Yet I always thrilled to his acid hatred of racist country sheriffs and evil church ladies, and his unflinching view of the scope of human depravity.
+Yet I always thrilled to his acid hatred of racist country sheriffs and evil white church ladies, and his unflinching view of the scope of human depravity.

 One group that appears entirely spared from Burroughs’ hatred is African-Americans.
 He reserved a special hatred for racists and racism.
 One of the finest chapters in Naked Lunch is “The County Clerk.”
 This astounding piece consists almost entirely of a vile monologue from an inveterate racist, an American southerner county clerk spewing atrocious sentiments, including against women and gays.
 The clerk’s own words – written with the finest ear for accent and regional lingo – annihilate bigotry and ignorance.
 The chapter is a tour de force of American writing, and undeniably argues for a social justice ethos.
 Perhaps Jack Kerouac was thinking of this chapter when he said Burroughs was the greatest satirist since Jonathan Swift.